alexander-pastukhov/writing-games-with-python-and-psychopy/docs/02-basics.md

 Do exercise #7.
 :::

-Converting to integer or float numbers is trickier.
+Converting to integer or float numbers using, respectively, [int(\<value\>)](https://docs.python.org/3/library/functions.html#int) and [float(\<value\>)](https://docs.python.org/3/library/functions.html#float) is trickier.
 The simplest case is from logical to integer/float, as `True` gives you `int(True)` is `1` and `float(True)` is `1.0` and `False` gives you `0`/`0.0`.
-When converting from float to integer, Python simply drops the fractional part (not rounding!).
+When converting from float to integer, Python simply drops the fractional part (it does not do proper rounding!).
 When converting a string, it must be a valid number of the corresponding type or the error is generated.
-E.g., you can convert a string like `"123"` to and integer or a float but this won't work for `"a123"`.
+E.g., you can convert a string like `"123"` to an integer or a float but this won't work for `"a123"`.
 Moreover, you can convert `"123.4"` to floating-point number but not to an integer, as it has fractional part in it.
 Given all this, which cells would work and what output would they produce?

 ```python